gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Numerics/README.md

 ### Reverse

-Reverses the order of bits in a specified value and returns a result.
+`BitOperationsEx.Reverse` method reverses the order of bits in a specified value and returns a result.
 The least significant bit gets swapped with the most significant bit, and so on for all remaining bits of the number.
 For example: